 Sit Back & Relax with DeskTrack

 Well, for just a moment, let’s keep all the methods to track staff hours aside and think.
-What if there was a software solution that could automatically and accurately track time in real-time?
+What if there were a software solution that could automatically and accurately track time in real-time?
 DeskTrack does the same, saving you time for more crucial work.
-Plus, seamless payroll integrations and other features make the life of your HR professionals much easier.
-However, DeskTrack provides you with more as the top integrated and most intuitive time tracking, employee monitoring, productivity tracking, and project management software solution.
+Plus, seamless payroll integrations and other features make the lives of your HR professionals much easier.
+However, DeskTrack provides you with more as the top integrated and most intuitive time tracking, project management, productivity tracking, and employee computer monitoring software solution.

 Frequently Asked Questions (FAQ)